nullromo/kylekovacs/blog/ttl-control/README.md

 Starting from S1, a `strobe` falling edge takes us to S2.
 On this transition, we reset the timer and capture the data from the GPIO data lines.
-From S2, one of two things can happen: either `strobe` goes high and we return to the beginning, or 1ms passes with strobe staying stable and low and we advance to S3.
-Once in S3, we are just waiting for `strobe` to go high again; When it does, we advance to S4.
-Finally after being in S4 for 10ms, we transition back to S1 and start over.
+From S2, one of two things can happen: either `strobe` goes high and we return to the beginning, or <b>T<sub>strobe</sub></b> elapses with `strobe` staying stable and low and we advance to S3.
+On this transition, we start driving the component and set the busy signal to high.
+Once in S3, we are just waiting for the driving to be done;
+When it is, we advance to S4.
+Finally after being in S4 for
+<b>T<sub>safety</sub></b>, we transition back to S1 and start over.

 ### Code